 About

-Launched in the spring of 2022, the nonprofit St. Vartan Park Conservancy acts on behalf of the public to improve St. Vartan Park and its surrounding community.
+Founded in the spring of 2022 by East Midtown Manhattan community leader Kevin O’Keefe, the nonprofit St. Vartan Park Conservancy acts on behalf of the public to improve St. Vartan Park and its surrounding community.

-The emblematic village green for the Murray Hill-Kips Bay community, the park is bordered by First and Second Avenues and East 35th and East 36th Streets.
+The 2.76-acre park is located near the East River in Manhattan’s Murray Hill-Kips Bay community and is bordered by First and Second Avenues and 35th and 36th Streets.

 The largest public park east of Fifth Avenue between 26th Street and 76th Street, St. Vartan Park is property of the City of New York under the jurisdiction of NYC Parks.

-The park features a public garden, a playground, an athletic field, sports courts (including for basketball, handball and pickleball), and a park building.
-Other amenities include public restrooms, picnic tables, a compost drop-off station and a Little Free Library.
+In addition to the garden, the park includes a playground, athletic field, sports courts (including for basketball, handball and pickleball), a park building, public restrooms, picnic tables, and a Little Free Library.

 Retrospection